I’m on my way home guys! Right now as this publishes I’m somewhere between Santiago, Chile, and Anchorage.

 10 weeks later, a short visit to Sydney, a top to bottom New Zealand road trip, an over 6,000 nautical mile expedition from Bluff, New Zealand beyond the Antarctic Circle to my 7th continent and back up to Ushuaia, Argentina, a trip to the famed 3 towers of Torres Del Paine, over to Argentina’s Perito Moreno Glacier, and a short day in Santiago and I’m finally headed back home for a break.

 So as you guys probably know I spent the first half of the month cruising around Antarctica with Oceanwide Expeditions.
 At the beginning of the month, I was still in the super remote Ross Sea- cruising between ice floes, watching Emperor Penguins tower of Adelies on pack ice, and coming face to face with a gigantic leopard seal.

 Eventually, we crossed to the Amundsen Sea en route to Peter I Island (unfortunately no landing there due to weather) and then towards the end of the journey to the Antarctic Peninsula where I got to sit among curious Gentoos and experience the mirror-like views in the Lemaire Channel.

-Of course it all had to come to an end eventually, were I crossed the Drake Passage (it wasn't too bad either) and I hopped off the m/v Ortelius in Ushuaia on March 17th.*
+Of course, it all had to come to an end eventually, when I crossed the Drake Passage (it wasn’t too bad either) and I hopped off the m/v Ortelius in Ushuaia on March 17th.*

 *Brace yourselves for the upcoming Antarctica overload in my upcoming posts!

-Needless to say after countless adventures in Australia, New Zealand, Antarctica, Argentina and Chile jammed into 10 weeks I'm ready to head home for minute and get caught up on everything.
+Needless to say, after countless adventures in Australia, New Zealand, Antarctica, Argentina, and Chile jammed into 10 weeks I’m ready to head home for a minute and get caught up on everything.
 Especially sharing with you guys everything you need to know to go to Antarctica.

 So, see you next month, from Alaska!